arunkd13/arunkd13.github.io/content/blog/datastructures-on-hypercore-stack.md

 I hope this figure is now self explanatory.

-I will explore a few other data structures in subsequent posts.
+In this [next post](../blog/datastructures-on-hypercore-queue), I explore how we can implement a queue on a hypercore.